Fiasco (novel): Plot summary

 The crew of the Hermes assumes that the Quintan civilisation is inevitably doomed to collapse in mutual assured destruction.
 They try to force the aliens to engage contact by means of an event impossible to hide by the aliens' governments: staging the implosion of their moon.
 Surprisingly, just before impact, several of the deployed rockets are destroyed by missiles of the Quintans, undermining the symmetry of the implosion which causes fragments of the moon to be thrown clear, some impacting the planet's surface.

 However, even this cataclysm does not drive the locals to engage with their alien visitors, so the crewmen deploy a device working as a giant lens or laser, capable of displaying images (but also concentrating beams to the point of being a powerful weapon).
 Following a suggestion by Tempe, they show the Quintans a "fairy tale" by projecting a cartoon onto Quinta's clouds.
 At last, the Quintans contact the Hermes and make arrangements for a meeting.
 The humans do not trust the Quintans, so to gauge the Quintans' intentions, they send a smaller replica of the Hermes which is destroyed shortly before landing.
 The humans retaliate by firing their laser on the ice ring around the planet, shattering it and sending chunks falling on the planet.

 Finally, the Quintans are forced to receive an 'ambassador', who is Tempe; the Quintans are warned that the projecting device will be used to destroy the planet if the man should fail to report back his continued safety.
 After landing, Tempe discovers that there is no trace of anyone at the landing site.
 After investigating a peculiar structure nearby, he finds a strange-looking mound, which he opens with a small shovel.
 To his horror, he notices that in his distracted state he has allowed the allotted time to expire without signaling his crewmates.
 As the planet is engulfed by fiery destruction at the hands of those who were sent to establish contact with its denizens, Tempe finally realizes what the Quintans are.
-However, he has no time to share his discovery with the others (or with the reader).
+However, he has no time to share his discovery with the others.